Do I need to buy a ticket before arriving?

 Can my child do the VR flight?

 Yes!
-The VR flight is rated G and friendly for visitors of all ages to experience.
-The Museum recommends parental discretion as virtual reality is highly immersive; some scenes include rain, lightening, and thunder.
-If your youngster is scared of storms, this might not be the activity for them.
-Some smaller children may lack strength to hold the VR glasses on their heads properly.
+The museum recommends parental discretion for children younger than 10, as the virtual reality flight is highly immersive; some scenes including nighttime views, rain, lightening, and thunder.
+Smaller children may lack strength to hold the VR glasses on their heads properly.
 We are happy to test the fit and discuss further upon your arrival to aid in your decision!
+The VR experience is roughly four minutes once the headset is secured.

 Is the Museum fully accessible?